Skyres99/hangman948/README.md

 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.
 Hangman Game is my first Python project that helps me implement my knoweldge into a hands on experience and opening the path of many more and complex programming projects.

-Hangman Game is created in a way that computer randomly chooses a word from the list, and the user need to guess the right letter from that word.
+Hangman is my first Python project that helps me implement my knoweldge into a hands on experience and opening the path of many more and complex programming projects.